I am in full spa director mode right now.

 With the new timers, we’ve saved thousands of dollars on payroll, and our therapists are so happy to come in and not have to do any setup.

 I think the warmer is amazing because it is so low energy (good for your electric bill and eliminating a lot of bad electricity from the treatment room) and operates without water (the turkey roaster typically uses five gallons a day).
-It also doesn’t use any chemicals (disinfectants often have lots of toxic chemicals — but not ours).
+It also doesn’t use any chemicals (disinfectants often have lots of toxic chemicals — but not ours), and it is U.S.-engineered.
 I always thought these benefits were enough (and they are great!), but I did want to mention the payroll aspect and, more importantly, your happy therapists.

 Keep in mind, the therapists are now doing zero setup, they’re getting negative ions in the treatment room, they’re holding mineral-rich and alkaline Himalayan salts that bring a multitude of benefits to them, and they have no messy, labor-intensive cleanup.
 It’s a win, win, win!